dhis2/dhis2-docs/README.md

 > *Fireshot can even capture the full page, i.e. scrolled, if desired.
 It can also capture just a selected area (but the maximum width should always be 1440px)*

+When taking screenshots of the Android app, size should be set to **360x640**

 ### Section references

 In order to provide fixed references within the document, we can set a fixed text string to be applied to any section.
 For our markdown docs this is done by adding a comment after the section heading in the form: